ShaiGilboa/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

 ### `position: fixed`

-- It is positioned relative to the viewport.
+- It is positioned relative to the viewport (the window) - when you scrool it stays in the same place on the screen.
 - It always stays in the same place even if the page is scrolled.
 - The top, right, bottom, and left properties are used to position the element.
 - It is pulled out of the flow of content.